a0xnirudh/docs/pages/Managing Challenges/write_challenge.md

         $this->assertFileExists('/tmp/tokens/' . md5($string), 'INFO: File creation failed. createToken() function is not working as expected !');
     }
 ```
 Here we defined a test case where we created a random string which is then passed to the actual function createToken() which is supposed to create a file on `/tmp/tokens/<random_string>`.
 Once the function execution is complete, we will check if the file is actually created or not using assertions.
 The 3rd argument to `assertFileExists()` is very important because if the assertion failed, this will be shown to the user.
-The string much start with **INFO:** followed by the message to be printed on to the user who is trying to solve the challenge.
+The string must start with **INFO:** followed by the message to be printed on to the user who is trying to solve the challenge.

 {% include important.html content="
 All the assertions should contain the 3rd argument, a string which starts with the keyword **`INFO: `** followed by the message which will be shown to the user incase the test case failed. <br/><br/>

-If none of the test cases returns any INFO messages, framework assumes that the all the test cases has been validated and the user has successfully completed the challenge (the message will be returned only if the assertion fails).
+If none of the test cases returns any INFO messages, framework assumes that all the test cases has been validated and the user has successfully completed the challenge (the message will be returned only if the assertion fails).
 "%}

 Similarly, we can write unittest case for the function `clearToken()` as well: